Reds lift League Cup with dramatic win

 A hugely vocal 11,103-strong crowd - a record for a League Cup decider - watched on as the two sides contested what was the first senior final to be played on a Sunday in Northern Ireland.

-O'Neill's extra-time winner arrived in the 104th minute when he delivered a well-controlled finish to a Chris Curran cross to send the Reds supporters in the North Stand and Kop into joyous celebrations, before sub Curtis Allen grabbed a late consolation for Coleraine.
+O'Neill's decisive extra-time goal arrived in the 104th minute when he delivered a well-controlled finish to a Chris Curran cross to send the Reds supporters in the North Stand and Kop into joyous celebrations, before Gormley all but secured the win three minutes later when he tapped home Ryan Curran's cross.

+Sub Curtis Allen grabbed a late consolation for Coleraine but the Bannsiders fell short.

-Extra time had kicked off in hugely controversial style when Coleraine sub James McLaughlin was shown a straight red card for lashing out at Reds skipper Curran after a melee that was stated by a Jamie McDonagh tackle on Josh Carson.
+Extra-time had kicked off in hugely controversial style when Coleraine sub James McLaughlin was shown a straight red card for lashing out at Reds skipper Curran after a melee that was started by a Jamie McDonagh tackle on Josh Carson.

 Shevlin's opener in the 58th minute owed much to an outstanding run and pass from his captain Lyndon Kane, who was handed possession deep in his own half by a Levi Ives error before making a surging 50-yard run through the centre.